 4.4.
 Standardised roles and pathways for career development

 As demonstrated in the case studies of section 3, and by Jetten et al., ( 2021) for the Data Stewards in the Netherlands, the trend to professionalise TIRs leads to improvements in the visibility of their work, increased opportunities for training and networking with peers, and role-specific rewards and recognition.
 We argue that professionalisation also improves the integration of TIRs within research organisational structures.
 As seen with Research Software Engineers, TIRs may operate in fully independent teams that consult with academic researchers.
 This structure necessitates leadership responsibility, creating the opportunity for parity in responsibility and compensation between an academic researcher managing a lab group and a TIR managing a team of research support specialists.
 TIR leadership will also invite a degree of autonomy to direct activities and professional development within the team, including the opportunity to contribute to larger infrastructural change through service on institutional committees.
-The demarcation of specific responsibilities also supports negotiations to command a salary commensurate with expertise, and make it easier for individuals to move across institutions.
+The demarcation of specific responsibilities also supports negotiations to command a salary commensurate with expertise and makes it easier for individuals to move across institutions.

 Professionalisation is, however, hampered by variability in the recognition and career support available to TIRs across institutions.
 This variability could be addressed through the creation of a new job family and pathway which parallels the development of the distinction between "Research", "Teaching and Research", or "Teaching and Scholarship" grades found in many UK institutions (for example the University of Sussex (2019) and University of St Andrews (2015)), and the work by the National Collaborative Research Infrastructure Strategy (NCRIS, 2022).
 Promotion levels in these new job families should match academic and managerial roles, in contrast to the Technical and Operational or Facilities profiles that only go as high as a standard post-doctoral grade.
 We note that these job families were legitimised in the UK following negotiation between campus trade unions (University and Colleges Union (UCU), Unite and Unison) and representatives of the employers.
 Such a change may therefore require engagement of Unions across the sector to advocate on behalf of all research institution employees.